happyhorseskull/you-can-datamosh-on-windows/README.md

 # you-can-datamosh-on-windows

-Hello, friends.
+Hello, friends!
 Now you can datamosh from the command line on Windows!

 What's a datamosh?